jewettaij/visfd/doc/doc_filter_mrc.md

 filter_mrc
 ===========

-**filter_mrc** applies a filter to a 3D image, and saves the result as a new .mrc/.rec file.
+**filter_mrc** is typically used to apply a filter to a 3D image, and save the result as a new .mrc/.rec file.
 It currently supports
 low-pass, high-pass,
 thresholding,